maziac/dezogif/documentation/Design.md

 Exit = The debugger is left.

 Notes:
 - The SP of the debugged program can only be used in the code running in M. The SP might be placed inside M so it is not safe to access it while MAIN is paged in slot 0.
-It can also not be accessed from MAIN being paged in to slot 7 as SP might be in slot 7.
+It can also not be accessed from MAIN being paged into slot 7 as SP might be in slot 7.
 - The data of MAIN can be accessed from either slot: slot 0 or slot 7.
 If accessed from slot 0 than the addresses need to be subtracted by 0xE000.
 - It's not possible to directly switch from M into Main/slot 7 because the subroutine would become too large by a few bytes.
 The code would reach into area 0x0074 which (for the ROM) is occupied by used ROM code.